dali05/SPRING-BOOT-WITH-MICROSERVICES/README.md

 # SPRING-BOOT-WITH-MICROSERVICES
 SPRING-BOOT WITH MICROSERVICES

 The purpose of creating this project is to make hands on practice.
-In this project I have covered some of basic concepts as follows, 1- Swagger2 implementation
+In this project I have covered some of basic concepts as follows,\n
+1- Swagger2 implementation\n
-2- Zuul routing implementation
+2- Zuul routing implementation\n
-3- h2-database (in-memory database) implementation
+3- h2-database (in-memory database) implementation\n
 4- eureka server
 5- eureka client / discovery client
 6- Exception Handling using spring boot